Handling errors

 The Circuit Breaker can prevent an application from repeatedly trying to execute an operation that's likely to fail.
 Allowing it to continue without waiting for the fault to be fixed or wasting CPU cycles while it determines that the fault is long lasting.
 The Circuit Breaker pattern also enables an application to detect whether the fault has been resolved.
 If the problem appears to have been fixed, the application can try to invoke the operation.

-Read more about circuit breaker on Martin Fowler blog or on Microsoft Azure Docs.
+Read more about circuit breaker on Martin Fowler blog (opens new window) or on Microsoft Azure Docs (opens new window).

 If you enable it, all service calls will be protected by this built-in Circuit Breaker.